Cosmicnomicon/miniature-goggles/README.md

 The end goal is simple: eventually be able to beat top players and be able to stay ahead of them once i get ahead of them.
 Anyone else should also be able to use the data provided here to do the same thing.
 It should be clear, understandable, and reproducible regardless of where someone starts.

+Why do this?
+I need to do a few things that accomplishing *this* would satisfy.
+The biggest one is 'breaking' a system with a system I have made.
+I also wish to complete an actual project for once, and winning in this game is important for me in my life right now (money).
+That said, this seems like an okay usage of my time given my circumstances in life.
+Once this is done, I can finally relax on my 'grind' to push my lowest performance far above what I need to not lose to random people while I rely on this income.

 #######################################################################################

 ## **How will this get accomplished?**